1985

 - Moanin‘ At Midnight (Chester Burnett/Jules Taub)

-- Nearness Of You (Hoagy Carmichael/Ned Washington)
+- The Nearness Of You (Hoagy Carmichael/Ned Washington)

 - Perfidia (Alberto Dominguez/Milton Leeds)